TheGreenPig/Apate/README.md

 ## Installing
 Make sure you have [BetterDiscord](https://betterdiscord.app/) installed.
 Then just download the Plugin [here](https://betterdiscord.app/Download?id=446) and pull it into your plugins Folder.
 If you are asked to download the ZeresPluginLibrary, download it.
-Then go to the Plugin settings and turn both Apate and ZeresPluginLibrary on.
-Then restart (<kbd>Ctrl</kbd> + <kbd>R</kbd>).
+If you see a `There is an update for Apate avalible!` Banner message, click it to fully update Apate.

 ## Usage
 <img src="https://raw.githubusercontent.com/TheGreenPig/Apate/main/Assets/demo.gif" alt="Demo" width="500">